 Transportation

-We must plan for the future and protect what we have now.
-I authored more than $250,000 in community Development Black grants, Neighborhood Action Plan grants and matching grants for sidewalks, traffic calming, bike routes, and traffic management issues.
+We plan for the future and protect what we have now.
+I authored more than $250,000 in Community Development Block Grants, Neighborhood Action Plan grants, and matching grants for sidewalks, traffic calming, bike routes, and traffic management issues.
 These grants provided safe, accessible and effective travel options for our residents and businesses.
+As mayor, I helped to secure a stable funding stream for transportation improvements.
 I am committed to a Vancouver that is safe for all Vancouverites.

-According to community surveys completed in 2017 and 2020, maintaining streets and managing traffic flow were top priorities.
-The city continues to work on our entire Transportation System Plan.
-One of our goals for 2021 is to rewrite our entire Plan for priorities to address citizens’ concerns.
+According to numerous community surveys, maintaining streets and managing traffic flow are top priorities.
+The city continues to work on our entire Transportation System Plan and we established a new Transportation and Mobility Commission.

 Prior to Covid-19, most people drove to work, 6% worked from home, and only 3% used transit.
-Our climate crisis and the impacts of the virus are changing the ways people travel.
-Approximately 27,000 people ride C-TRAN every day.
-This could be changing.
-Digital apps assist with home deliveries for people who are sheltering-in-place.
-This may affect how we drive, walk, bicycle, shop and receive deliveries in the future.
+Our climate crisis and the impacts of the virus changed the ways people travel.
+Digital apps assisted with home deliveries for people who sheltered-in-place.
+Those years changed how we drive, walk, bicycle, shop and receive deliveries.

 Transportation Groups – My Participation